 Climate change, biodiversity loss, economic contraction and pandemics reveal systems under stress, requiring a systemic response.
-Working at the scale of the bioregion–how human societies have organised themselves for millennia–we can see the many ecosystems and human systems alive within it.
-Bioregioning is the collective practice of bringing vitality to these connections and learning together how to take actions for a climate resilient and biodiverse future.
+Working at the scale of the bioregion–how human societies have organised themselves for millennia–we can see the many ecosystems and human systems alive within our place.
+Bioregioning is the set of skills and pathways that bring vitality to these connections and enable us to take action at systems scale.

-Our aim is to professionalise the role of place-based systems change leader and to teach from the example of South Devon.
-Alongside a whole range of actions there is a set of skills that we practise and share at Bioregional Learning Centre.
+Our aim is to professionalise the role of place-based systems change leader and to teach this role drawing on examples from the South Devon Bioregion.

 Make a Story of Place